 - Know yourself and the type of job you are seeking with this employer.
 Don't say, "I am willing to consider anything you have."

 - Thoroughly research the potential employer.
-Read company websites, annual reports, newspaper articles, trade journals, etc. Many companies have their own homepage where you can read its mission statement, find out about its long term goals, read recent press releases, and view corporate photos.
+Read annual reports, newspaper articles, trade journals, etc. Many companies have their own homepage, where you can read its mission statement, find out about its long term goals, read recent press releases, and view corporate photos.
 Don't limit your research only to company-controlled information.
-The Internet can be a valuable investigative tool.
+The World Wide Web can be a valuable investigative tool.
 You may uncover key information that may influence --positively or negatively--your decision to pursue employment with a given organization.

 - Bring extra copies of your resume; copies of any paperwork you may have forwarded to the employer; names, addresses, phone numbers and e-mail addresses of your references; an updated college transcript; a copy of your best paper as a writing sample; a notebook; a black and / or blue pen for filling out forms and applications; and names and addresses of past employers.

 - Bring extra money and a change of clothes.
 Also, have the names and phone numbers of those who may be meeting you in case your plans change unexpectedly.
 Anything can happen and you need to be ready for emergencies.

 - Your role at the interview is to respond to questions, to ask your own questions and to observe.
 Be ready to meet people who are not part of your formal agenda.
 Be courteous to everyone regardless of his or her position; you never know who might be watching you and your actions once you arrive in town.